-We will be keeping this page updated over the coming weeks.
-Please visit this page in the first instance should you have any queries that are as a result of disruption caused by Covid-19.
+We will be keeping this page updated regularly as guidelines are put in place to deal with Covid-19.
+Please visit this page in the first instance should you have any queries that could potentially result due to any Government restrictions.

 We know that many people are concerned about the impact of coronavirus.
 Like most businesses IPM are monitoring Government advice closely, with the well-being of our team and clients of the utmost importance to us.

-We want to assure advisers, clients and our professional connections that we have plans in place to ensure the continuity of our service over the weeks and months ahead.
-Our office is now closed and our team are working remotely.
-Please feel free to contact us via email in the usual way, our staff list will help you should you wish to contact a member of our team directly.
+We want to assure advisers, clients and our professional connections that we have plans in place to ensure the continuity of our service despite what restrictions may be introduced by the Government.
+Following on from the announcements on 4 January, IPM will be operating with minimal staff in the office; the majority of our team will be working from home.
+Our phone lines are open however the easiest way to reach a member of the team is via email.
+Our staff list will help you should you wish to contact someone directly.
 If you are unsure as to who you need to liaise with, please email email@example.com

-Provided that all our usual requirements have been met and there is sufficient monies in the trustee bank account, any clients due to receive an income payment in March can expect this to be cleared in their bank account in line with our usual payment dates.
-For those clients who elected to received their payslips via post, we will be unable to send these out for March.
-These will follow in due course, or alternatively if you would like one sent to you via email please get in touch with us.
+Provided that all our usual requirements have been met and there is sufficient monies in the trustee bank account, any clients due to receive an income payment in February should receive this on the usual date.
+For those clients who elected to received their payslips via post, these will follow in due course.
+Alternatively if you would like one sent to you via email please get in touch with us.

 SIPPs with Commercial Property

-We have received a number of calls and emails in relation to SIPPs that hold commercial property.
+We have received a number of queries in relation to SIPPs that hold commercial property.
 We thought it be useful to detail some of common issues that have been raised and how IPM is dealing with these.

 As both a pension trustee, and a commercial landlord, we have an obligation to act in the best interests of our client’s pension schemes at all times and usually this would involve actively pursuing the recovery of all rent arrears.
 However, given the current circumstances we fully accept that some leeway will need to be given to struggling tenants.

-Therefore moving forward, for any tenancies to unconnected third parties which fall into arrears, or have fallen into arrears since 1 February 2020, we will allow scheme members to agree a rent free/reduced period, if they feel this is appropriate.
+Therefore moving forward and until further notice, for any tenancies to unconnected third parties which fall into arrears, we will allow scheme members to agree a rent free/reduced period, if they feel this is appropriate.
 An unconnected third party, is any person/business which is not connected to the scheme member; by either family relation, or through business (fellow directors or business partners).